Event Management Policies

-Activities that take place in the vicinity of University residences, classrooms, the library, the chapel and similar facilities must be conducted in such a way as to respect the necessity for maintaining a reasonable degree of quiet in such areas.
-As such, amplification in outside areas is strictly prohibited 8 a.m. to 5 p.m., Monday through Friday.
+Activities that take place in the vicinity of University residences, classrooms, the library, the chapel and similar facilities must be conducted in such a way as to respect the necessity for maintaining a reasonable degree of quiet.
+As such, amplification in outside areas is strictly prohibited between 8:00am and 5:00pm, Monday through Friday.

 - A contract is any document requiring signature for services or payment.

-- This process takes between 2-4 weeks depending on the complexity of the contract and/or the amount of funds committed.
+- This process may take between 2-4 weeks depending on the complexity of the contract and/or the amount of funds committed.

-- In most cases, ODUS strongly suggests the use of the University’s approved contracts available in the forms section.
+- Use of the University’s approved contracts is strongly recommended.
+These contracts are available in the forms section.
 In many cases, the contract serves as the necessary document for the payment of services.

 - Typically, use of the University contract will expedite the payment process.
-If necessary, vendors are able to submit an addendum to this contract that confirms the specifics for the event, i.e. the amount of food, equipment required.
+If necessary, vendors are able to submit an addendum to this contract that confirms the specifics for the event (i.e. the amount of food, equipment required, etc.).

-- For student organizations, the review and authorization process is provided by ODUS in consultation with the Office of General Counsel.
+- For student organizations, the review and authorization process is provided by your home department in consultation with the Office of General Counsel.

-- Please do not make any offer or financial commitment verbally or in writing without the prior permission from ODUS.
+- Students are not to make any offer or financial commitment verbally or in writing without prior permission from your home department.

 Certain types of events held on campus will require additional security measures to ensure the safety and well-being of those attending.
-While each event is unique, we ask you to please consider the following general guidelines to determine if you will need to hire Safeguards and/or Public Safety Special Event Security for your event.
-Not complying with these regulations is the most common way to have your event cancelled.
+While each event is unique, consider the following guidelines to determine whether you will need to hire Safeguards and/or Public Safety Special Event Security for your event.
+If you do not comply with these regulations, your event may be cancelled.

-Please review this policy carefully and consult with ODUS throughout your planning process.
-We will evaluate each event on a case-by-case basis and make additional suggestions when you register your event.
-Please note that there are costs associated with these services which are non-negotiable.
-Ultimately, Public Safety and ODUS have the final say about necessary security measures for your event.
+Review this policy carefully and consult with your home department throughout the planning process.
+Note that there are costs associated with these services which are non-negotiable.
+Ultimately, Public Safety and your home department have the final say about necessary security measures for your event.

-Your event is likely to require hiring Safeguards through the Student Agency Program if it:
+Your event is likely to require Safeguards if it:

 - takes place at an eating club;